molgenis/league-of-robots/roles/interfaces/README.md

               # for details.
 Note that
               #     * Not all nmstate interface configuration options have been implemented (yet):
               #       See roles/interfaces/templates/interface_template_nmstate.j2 for supported options.
-              #     * Not all options must be specified; omitted options will use defaults.
+              #     * Not all options need to be specified; omitted options will use defaults.
               #       The minimal config specifies only the interface "name" and will use DHCP.
+              #     * When you privision a machine from a new generation of hardware or a new OS version,
+              #       which may use changed udev rules, you may not know the names of the interfaces.
+              #       In that case leave the nmstate_interface key out or disable it with a comment
+              #       for the first deployment, check the interface names once you can login via SSH,
+              #       then append nmstate_interface details and re-deploy the interfaces role.
               #
               nmstate_interface:
                 name: string  # E.g. enp3s0